x71c9/uranio-cli/README.md

 uranio init -vu
 ```

-The command will prompt with the question regarding the repo you want to initialize.
+The command will prompt with questions regarding the repository you want to initialize.

 - Choose the package manager [yarn, npm]
 - Choose if you want to run and compile inside a Docker container.